yumzhana-ts/CPP_Modules/CPP_02/README.md

-# Summary on Floating Point Computation Errors and Mitigation Techniques
+# Floating Point vs Fixed point

+# Floating point
-## Floating Point Equality:
+Floating Point Equality:
 Directly comparing floating point numbers for equality can be unreliable due to limited precision.
 Instead, use a method that checks if the numbers are close enough within a defined tolerance (EPSILON).

-## Overflow of Numbers:
+- Overflow of Numbers:
 When integers overflow, the result can reset to zero, making it hard to detect overflow.
 For floating point numbers, overflow results in ±∞, which is easier to detect.
 Be cautious when converting between integers and floating point numbers to avoid precision loss.

-## Loss of Significance:
+- Loss of Significance:
 Loss of significance occurs when subtracting two close numbers, potentially causing significant errors.
 To avoid this, reorganize computations to minimize the subtraction of nearly equal numbers.

-## Incremental vs. Stable Updates:
+- Incremental vs. Stable Updates:
 Incremental updates can accumulate rounding errors, especially over long loops.
 For numerical stability, use updates based on stable quantities, even if they are slower.

-## Using Integers for Rational Numbers:
+- Using Integers for Rational Numbers:
 Integers can offer greater precision compared to floating point numbers when dealing with rational numbers.

 # Fixed point